AlejandroDiegoo/appest-reject/README.md

 ### Ready to compile

-First you have to create your cordova project and paste all appest-reject content into **www** folder.

-If you are going to compile the application with cordova it's necessary to add the following plugin:
+If you are going to compile the application with cordova, you have to create your cordova project and paste all appest-reject content into **www** folder.
+Then it's necessary to add the following plugin:

 ```
 cordova plugin add cordova-plugin-battery-status
 ```

+This plugin is used to detect if the usb cable is plugged.

 Edit your **config.xml** so that it only allows portrait orientation.